 Back health for frequent drivers

 Our province is beautiful—and expansive—making driving necessary to get where we need to be.
-Whether it’s grabbing your commuter cup full of piping, hot coffee and heading to work in the morning or piling the kids in the car and heading to soccer practice, driving is a fact of life for most.
+Whether it’s a work commute, road trip or occupation, driving is a fact of life for most.

 What causes back pain when I drive?